konojunya/ImageFit/README.md

 $ gem install cocoapods
 ```

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate ImageFit into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```
 source 'https:/github.com/CocoaPods/Spec.git'